deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15522/index.md

 > </details>

-> Table 10 presents the performance of various reward models on the translation task, categorized into easy and hard subsets, using different model types.
+> Table 10 presents the performance of various reward models on the translation task, categorized by model type and difficulty level (easy/hard), across different language pairs.

 </details>